 - 3 tablespoons vanilla sugar

 - Place the flour, sugar, cubed butter and hazelnuts in the food processor.
 Process shortly to form a crumbly dough.
 Transfer the dough to the working surface and knead briefly to bring it into shape.
 Form a disc, wrap it tightly in plastic foil and place it in the fridge for at least one hour.

 - Preheat the oven to 175 degrees Celsius/ 350 degrees Fahrenheit.
 Line one or two baking trays with baking paper, you will have to work in batches.

 - Form a long roll and cut it into small pieces.
 To check, form one ball, it should be roughly the size of a larger cherry.
 Form the dough pieces into crescents and place them on the baking tray.
 Don't make the ends too thin, you don't want them to get too brown in the oven.

 - When a tray is full, bake the first batch, in the middle of the oven, for about 13-15 minutes or until very lightly browned around the edges.
-While the first crescents are baking, form the rest.
+While the first crescents are baking, form the next batch.

 - Take the crescents out of the oven and let rest on the tray for 3 or 4 minutes, but not longer.
 Mix the sugar and the vanilla sugar on a large plate.

 - Very carefully roll the crescents into the sugar, then place them on a wire rack to cool completely.
-You will probably break the first 2 or 3, until you get the hang of it.
-Don't worry about it, just pop them in your mouth and continue.
+You will probably break the first 2 or 3 until you get the hang of it.
+Use a kitchen scale to measure the ingredients, cup measuring is too imprecise.